CMs guide seniors through EOL processes

-"We looked for ways to assess our Medicare population to identify people who needed the program and to aid the case managers in bringing up the subject with members and leading them through the process," she says.
+"We looked for ways to assess our Medicare population to identify people who needed the program and to aid the CMs in bringing up the subject with members and leading them through the process," she says.

-The case managers who work with the Medicare Advantage members have all been trained on how to approach the subject and have information at their fingertips to help them educate the members, she adds.
+The CMs who work with the Medicare Advantage members have been trained on how to approach the subject and have information at their fingertips to help educate the members, she adds.

-The health plan also collaborated with the non-profit Tennessee End-of-Life Partnership and sponsored a day-long educational program for case managers and the health plan's community of providers.
+The health plan also collaborated with the non-profit Tennessee End-of-Life Partnership and sponsored a day-long educational program for CMs and the health plan's community of providers.

 When seniors sign up for Medicare Advantage, the health plan sends them the health needs assessment.
 They can return it by mail and have it scanned into the computer program, or they can call and complete the assessment over the telephone.

-Referrals come from the health needs assessment, from the utilization management department, from claims data that show members with multiple hospital admissions, and from the health plan's predictive modeling.
+Referrals come from the health needs assessment, the utilization management department, claims data that show members with multiple hospital admissions, and the health plan's predictive modeling.

 "CMS requires Medicare Advantage to conduct an initial health needs assessment.
 We tweaked our assessment and configured our computer system so it would automatically send out a referral when someone had a condition that indicated they might benefit from an end-of-life discussion," Greer says.

 Any Medicare Advantage member who is referred to case management is asked if they have end-of-life plans, and if they would like to discuss the subject.
 Those who meet the criteria for needing immediate end-of-life support are offered a more intensive care plan, Greer says.